uimac/umio/README.md

 dependency
  * messagepack for bos
- * (optional) boost::python for pyd
+ * (optional) pybind11 for pyd (Python DLL)
+ * (optional) v8pp for node (node.js native module)
  * (optional) Autodesk FBX SDK for FBX

 compiler
- * Visual Studio 2013
+ * Visual Studio 2015

 license
 * MIT-GPLv3 dual license.
-* build with FBXSDK => distribution prohibited.
-Please see FBXSDK EULA. only use MIT license.
+* Building with FBXSDK cannot apply GPL.
+Please see FBXSDK EULA.
+In this case, Please only use umio as MIT license.